azrealwang/iwmfdiff/README.md

 ```
 </details>

 20 input samples of each category have been prepared for running [demos](#Demos-of-defending-Insightface).
+The adversarial examples are produced by [SGADV](https://github.com/azrealwang/SGADV).

 ## Pretrained Model